aimms/how-to/Articles/526/526-hierarchical-composite-objects.rst

 .. image:: images/hierarchy-list.png
     :align: center

-This is achieved using the following report naming of nodes and arcs:
+This is achieved using the following report naming of nodes and arcs (ie the element text annotation):

-In the node name definition, we assume that the decision maker / end user knows which node type is used for each location, except when there are multiple facilities in one location.
+In the node name definition, we assume that the decision maker / end user knows which facility type is used for each location, except when there are multiple facilities in one location.

 .. code-block:: aimms